 - Founding member and first President (1983-1984) of the Houston Office Leasing Brokers Association (HOLBA), 1983 to present.

-- In a 50/50 joint venture with The Orvis Company, served as founding Chairman of the Board of Orvis/Cushman & Wakefield Ranch and Recreational Properties, LLC, based in Colorado Springs, CO, an international brokerage in the marketing and sale of premier, investment-quality ranch and recreational properties, with an emphasis on land use conservation and stewardship, 2005-2009.
+- In a 50/50 joint venture with The Orvis Company, served as founding Chairman of the Board of Orvis/Cushman & Wakefield Ranch and Recreational Properties, LLC, based in Colorado Springs, CO, an international brokerage in the marketing and sale of investment-quality ranch and recreational properties, with an emphasis on land use conservation and stewardship, 2005-2010.

-- Served on the Board of Directors of Green Bank, N.A. (formerly Redstone Bank, N.A.) in Houston, 2007-2010.
+- Board of Directors of Green Bank, N.A. (formerly Redstone Bank, N.A., now Veritex Community Bank) in Houston, 2007-2010.